rikosintie/JNCIA/routing/README.md

 Within a Link state area - Every router must hold an identical copy of the stable.

-Static route - preferenece of 5 only thing that beats it is directly connected
+Static route - preference of 5 only thing that beats it is directly connected

 **Route Preference**
 Ranks routes received from different sources
 Primary selection criteria the active route
 ```